Scientific Software

 ESI’s expertise has helped launch key NCI initiatives, such as the Cancer Research Data Commons and the Childhood Cancer Data Initiative—complex ecosystems with petabytes of data.

-However, CRDC faced two key problems.
-First, it needed to support the full range of large-scale biological data (e.g., sequencing data, proteomics, flow-cytometry, etc.) Second, researchers needed to have ready access to these data to help speed scientific discovery.
-So, it needed to be fast.
+CRDC specifically was launched to answer the Cancer MoonshootSM initiative’s call to accelerate the access and sharing of cancer research data, but it faced two key problems.
+First, it needed to support the full range of large-scale biological data (e.g., sequencing, proteomics, flow-cytometry, etc.).
+Second, researchers needed to have ready access to these data to help speed scientific discovery, which meant it needed to be fast.

-Our Bento model is schema-less, meaning it can be easily extended to accommodate new nodes and data types, without needing to tamper with the original model.
-This feature allows you to expand the Bento Core Data Model to suit the evolving needs of your data sharing platform.
+Furthermore, our Bento model is schema-less, meaning it can be easily extended to accommodate new nodes and data types, without needing to tamper with the original model.
+You can learn more about the core data model and our extended BENTO_TAILORx on Github.